Brookhaven Lab, Photovoltaic Consortium to Develop Low Cost High Volume PV Manufacturing

-First off we need domestic low-cost high volume PV in this Country now.
+First off, we need domestic low-cost high, volume PV in this Country now.
 So some April at Brookhaven Lab hosted a two-day workshop In Long Island, NY.
 They held a workshop bringing together Lab researchers and members of the U.S. Photovoltaic Manufacturing Consortium (PVMC).
-All to discuss new approaches for advancing solar manufacturing in the U.S. Therefore, PVMC is a partnership between The College of Nanoscale Science and Engineering at the University of Albany and Semiconductor Manufacturing Technology or SEMATECH.
+All to discuss new approaches for advancing solar manufacturing in the U.S. Therefore, PVMC is a partnership between The College of Nanoscale Science and Engineering at the University of Albany and Semiconductor Manufacturing Technology SEMATECH.

 Let’s Manufacture PV Here!

 Thereby an association of member companies cooperating on research.
 So they are focusing on key areas of semiconductor technology.
-That’s with a strong focus to develop low-cost high volume PV / thin-film photovoltaic (PV) manufacturing.
+That’s with a strong focus on developing low-cost high, volume PV / thin-film photovoltaic (PV) manufacturing.

 As I’ve written before, the U.S. installed 2.7 gigawatts of solar photovoltaics (PV).
 Thereby making it the most solar ever installed in the first quarter of a year.
 With the strong first quarter, Wood Mackenzie Power & Renewables forecasts 25% growth in 2019 compared to 2018, and it expects more than 13 GWdc of installations this year.

-So it’s cause a key motivation for establishing PVMC.
-This is the solar manufacturing industry needing to be in the United States.
+So it’s causing a key motivation for establishing PVMC.
+This is the solar manufacturing industry needs to be in the United States.
 Especially to develop domestic, low-cost, high-volume PV manufacturing.
 That’s to remain competitive in the global solar marketplace.

 Dignitaries attending were such as Sustainable Energy Technologies Department Chair Pat Looney, along with Department scientists Matt Eisaman and Alessandra Colli.
 All working with PVMC to organize and host the workshop.

-So the solar manufacturing industry in the United States is needing to develop domestic, low-cost, high-volume PV manufacturing.
+So the solar manufacturing industry in the United States needs to develop domestic, low-cost, high-volume PV manufacturing.
 Therefore this will help them to remain competitive in the global solar marketplace.

 New York State has made significant investments in PVMC, including the donation of pilot assembly lines for thin film manufacturing.
 Brookhaven will contribute its capabilities in materials science and engineering science to this effort.